OnePlaceSolutions/OnePlaceLiveSitePnP/SharePoint On-Premise/README.md

     > ![](./README-Images/installPnPClassic.png)

-4. If you need to deploy this Site without GitHub Access (eg, On-Premise deployment without internet access, secure environment), please download the applicable PowerShell Script ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-Config-v2-onPrem-classic.ps1)), template XML ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-template-v2.xml)) and [logo PNG](./oneplacesolutions-logo.png) and place them in '%LocalAppData%\Temp' on the machine you plan to run the script offline from.
-You must deploy from the downloaded templates within 7 days, or the script will consider them to be stale and attempt to download current versions from GitHub.
+4. If you need to deploy this Site without GitHub Access (eg, On-Premise deployment without internet access, secure environment), please download the applicable PowerShell Script ([SharePoint 2013/2016/2019](./oneplaceSolutionsSite-Config-v2-onPrem-classic.ps1)), template XML ([SharePoint 2013/2016/2019](https://raw.githubusercontent.com/OnePlaceSolutions/OnePlaceLiveSitePnP/master/oneplaceSolutionsSite-template-v2.xml)) and [logo PNG](./oneplacesolutions-logo.png) and place them in '%LocalAppData%\Temp' on the machine you plan to run the script offline from.

 ## SharePoint On-Premise (2013/2016/2019)